WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

     contain the serialised extended public key used to derive the deterministic public keys (and addresses).

-- When the data type is `ECDHPubKey` (code `0A`), the data field must contain a compressed elliptic curve public key for a Diffie-Hellman key exchange.
+- When the data type is `ECDHPubKey` (code `0A` or `0B`), the data field must contain a compressed elliptic curve public key for a Diffie-Hellman key exchange.

 - When the data type is `InitVector` (code `11` or `21`), the data field must contain the 128-bit initialisation vector required to decrypt